 What kinds of improvements to patient care is Google referring to?
 Here are just a few examples of machine learning projects impacting patient care:

 DVmobile has deep expertise in the healthcare market – developing healthcare solutions for the cloud and partnering with industry leaders to keep pace with healthcare industry standards (including those around data).
-For more information about how we can help your organization contact us through the button below, or read more on our Healthcare Industry page.
+For more information about how we can help your organization contact us through the button below, or read more on our Healthcare Industry portal.

 SAFe SPC4 certified consultant, proud dad, and former CU Buffs lineman.